 - They reveal how visible your inventory is and how good of a job you’re doing at converting page views into sales.

 The Business Reports are, unfortunately, not that user-friendly, but Amazon appears to have finally started clearing the clutter with some changes.
-On July 6, 2015, some of the Amazon Seller Central is a portal or a h...
-More Business Reports were moved to the new Selling Coach Reports page.
+On July 6, 2015, some of the Seller Central Business Reports were moved to the new Selling Coach Reports page.

-This new page comes with some important improvements based on seller A performance rating on a scale of 1 to ...
-More, including the ability to hide columns, filter and sort recommendations, and search by ASIN, product name, brand, category, and UPC to find a listing.
+This new page comes with some important improvements based on seller feedback, including the ability to hide columns, filter and sort recommendations, and search by ASIN, product name, brand, category, and UPC to find a listing.
 The remaining sections of the Business Reports page (Sales Dashboard and Business Reports) stayed the same.

 The majority of sellers have made it their policy to check this report regularly: Detail Page Sales and Traffic by Parent/Child Item.
 Here’s how it helps: